DVS-devtools/GamifiveSDK/readme.md

 The GamefiveSDK for JavaScript consists of a single JS file to be included in a SCRIPT element in the HEAD tag of your game HTML.

 The script element must have an ID with value 'gfsdk'.
-There is no need to call any init function so strip away any GamefiveSDK.init() call you'll have an error otherwise.
+There is NO need to call any init function so <b>remove</b>b> any GamefiveSDK.init() in your code if you have one.

 <b>To properly use the SDK read the JSDOC Reference from [our CDN](http://s.motime.com/js/wl/webstore_html5game/gfsdk/manual/GamefiveSDK.html)</b>